 MScOT Application Information

-Application materials, instructions, and full details about admission requirements for the MScOT program can be obtained online from the Ontario Universities Application Centre, Rehabilitation Sciences Professional Program Application Service.
-We refer to this service as “ORPAS”.
+Application materials, instructions, and full details about admission requirements for the MScOT program can be obtained online from the Ontario Universities Application Centre, Rehabilitation Sciences Professional Program Application Service (ORPAS).
 Please review the ORPAS Instruction Booklet online before applying.

-- Program offered on two campuses: University of Toronto St. George campus (downtown Toronto) and the University of Toronto Mississauga campus (City of Mississauga), with a video-conference link between Toronto and Mississauga campuses
+• Program offered on two campuses: University of Toronto St. George campus (downtown Toronto) and the University of Toronto Mississauga campus (City of Mississauga), with synchronous learning across both campuses

-- We admit 90 students to the St. George (Toronto) campus, and 40 students to the Mississauga campus (estimated enrolment; subject to change)
+• We admit approximately 90 students to the St. George (Toronto) campus, and 40 students to the Mississauga campus

 The program of study in Occupational Science and Occupational Therapy at the University of Toronto is a Master of Science in Occupational Therapy (MScOT).
 The vision of the MScOT curricula is to create leaders in occupational therapy.